rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi_cec_source_tests.md

 - Boot with control configuration with various configurations having a predefined set of nodes:
   - configuration to support the discovery of logical addresses.
 The caller to provide a create a proper logical address during Open and that should be provided when HDMICECGetLogicaladdress is used.
   - Verify for the valid logical address and return the appropriate error code based on the logical address availability.
+  - Emulator should simulate the logical address that a source device can provide.

 ### Control Plane Requirements